 The Nomad 7 solar panel is compact and versatile.
-It can produce 7 watts of power from the sun at peak time.
+It can produce 7 watts at peak time.

 The Nomad 7 recharges AA batteries right from the sun.
 Also most USB and 12V devices, but not tablets.